cognimbus/nimbus.docs/docs/source/installation-guide.rst

 The **Agent**, a pivotal component of Cogniteam's Cloud Platform, empowers you to manage and interact with your robot from any location globally.
-It facilitates the connection of robots to Cogniteam's cloud services, handles system software and dependencies installation, manages robot configurations, collects platform data, monitors robot status, and enables remote control through the Cogniteam Cloud Platform.
+It facilitates the connection of robots to Cogniteam's cloud services handle system software, dependencies installation, manages robot configurations, collects platform data, monitors robot status, and enables remote control through the Cogniteam Cloud Platform.

-The Agent can either be installed directly on our supported platforms or inside a docker.
+The Agent can be installed directly on our supported platforms or inside a docker.

 Agent Installation